Applications in General and Colorectal Surgery

 Challenge

 A 68-year-old male underwent an emergency Hartmann’s procedure with a rectosigmoidectomy and end colostomy with a rectal pouch, due to a perforation of the sigmoid colon from acute diverticulitis.
 Though wound healing in elderly people is not necessarily impaired, age-related changes are evident.
-Comorbidities, which are associated with impaired healing, are more prevalent in older patient populations and can delay healing by 20-60%.12 Anastomotic leakage is the most common and much-feared intraoperative complication in colostomy reversal.13,14 One study showed the anastomotic leakage rate at as high as 3.8%.15 In addition to anastomotic leakage, other common postoperative complications include wound infection, incisional hernia, ileus, and enteric fistula formation.13,14
+Comorbidities, which are associated with impaired healing, are more prevalent in older patient populations and can delay healing by 20-60%.11 Anastomotic leakage is the most common and much-feared intraoperative complication in colostomy reversal.12,13 One study showed the anastomotic leakage rate at as high as 3.8%.14 In addition to anastomotic leakage, other common postoperative complications include wound infection, incisional hernia, ileus, and enteric fistula formation.12,13

 Surgical Intervention

 Five months later, when the patient’s overall condition improved, a colostomy reversal using a single-port laparoscopic technique with AMNIOFIX was performed.
-A 2 cm x 6 cm AMNIOFIX graft was placed laparoscopically on the colorectal anastomotic stapled site and was stitched into place with absorbable sutures.
+A 2 cm x 6 cm AMNIOFIX graft was placed laparoscopically as a protective barrier on the colorectal anastomotic stapled site and was stitched into place with absorbable sutures.

 Follow-Up